 When to visit?

 The most pleasant weather in Myanmar is October though March, when it is cooler at lower elevations (averaging about 18-24 C° or 64-75 F°), but our Myanmar tours can be enjoyed nearly year round, escaping to the higher, cooler elevations such as the beautiful Inle Lake in the Shan mountains and Pyin U Lwin.
 The hottest season falls between March and May (23-33 C° or 77-99 F°).
-Light, afternoon rains begin in June with cooler weather (not an unpleasant time to visit) and then the monsoons roll in through September.
+Light, afternoon rains begin in June with cooler weather (not an unpleasant time to visit and when tourists avoid the country).
+August brings monsoons that last through mid-September.

 The vibrant festival season in Myanmar runs through October and November is an outstanding time to visit and worth planning your visit around, but you should plan to do so well in advance, flights and accommodations can fill up to a year in advance.